drscotthawley/drscotthawley.github.io/_posts/2018-02-21-Resolving-OSX-Aliases.md

     return None

+# returns the full path of the file "pointed to" by the alias
 def resolve_osx_alias(path, already_checked_os=False, convert=False):        # single file/path name
     if (not already_checked_os) and ('Darwin' != platform.system()):  # already_checked just saves a few microseconds ;-)
         return path